Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/gui/layers.md

 - Disclaimer: The disclaimer to show when this layer is turned on.
 See [Layer Disclaimers](#layer-disclaimers).
 - Restricted bounds: Allows you to prevent a layer from being rendered or query outside of the defined bounds
 - Opacity/Saturation: Set the default starting opacity and saturation of this layer.
 Can be overridden by [Layer Customisations](../gui/versions.md#layer-customisations) or via the URL permalink
 - Default filter is editable: If a layer has a filter applied to it via a CQL_FILTER, ticking this box allows users to edit that filter.
-Be default, that filter will be 'locked' and can't be edited by users
+By default, that filter will be 'locked' and can't be edited by users
 - Proxy Map Requests: Allows you to get round server CORS issues by proxying the requests via the in-built proxy server
 - Proxy Metadata Requests: Allows you to get round server CORS issues by proxying the requests via the in-built proxy server
+- Refresh interval (seconds): Set how often this layer will automatically refresh data from the server without user intervention.

 ### Layer categories